CalebJohn/infinitemonkeytheorem/content/posts/MechsnMatch.md

 Clay mostly focused on visual effects and adding that extra level of pizazz that can only be achieved with custom shaders.

 ## The Engine: Godot
 We chose Godot for this project.
-In part because Clay is a frequent contributor to Godot on an engine level, but also because Lukas has been getting good experience with Godot on personal projects.
+In part because Clay is a frequent contributor to Godot on an engine level, but also because Lukas has good experience with Godot on personal projects.

 We found the experience completely smooth.
 Godot's scene system made it a breeze for us to have 3 coders working together on a small codebase without bumping into one another.
 We were able to export the game to 4 platforms minutes before the deadline without hassle.
 But most importantly,